sajjadGG/book-python/intermediate/modules/distributing.rst

     #. support for declaring project dependencies
     #. additional mechanisms for configuring which files to include in source releases (including plugins for integration with version control systems)
-    #. the ability to declare project “entry points”, which can be used as the basis for application plugin systems
+    #. the ability to declare project "entry points", which can be used as the basis for application plugin systems
     #. the ability to automatically generate Windows command line executables at installation time rather than needing to prebuild them
     #. consistent behaviour across all supported Python versions